chengivan2/ivanportfolio/README.md

 This problem, even though having some hacks to mitigate it, made me realize that switching frameworks would provide a longer-term solution.
 So I have decided to switch to Next.js.

-Next.js comes with file-based routing out-of-the-box while having valuable SEO features that can help improve the portfolio’s visibility.
+Next.js comes with file-system based routing out-of-the-box while having valuable SEO features that can help improve the portfolio’s visibility.

-Many would say that I should just migrate to Next.js in the same legacy directory but switching to file-based routing inside that directory would be hectic compared to if I just spun up a new project.
+Many would say that I should just migrate to Next.js in the same legacy directory but switching to file-system based routing inside that directory would be hectic compared to if I just spun up a new project.